-Government litigation and regulatory activity relating to competition rules may limit how we design and market our products.
+Government enforcement under competition laws and new market regulation may limit how we design and market our products.
 Government agencies closely scrutinize us under U.S. and foreign competition laws.
-Governments are actively enforcing competition laws and regulations, and this includes scrutiny in potentially large markets such as the EU, the U.S., and China.
+Governments are actively enforcing competition laws and regulations and enacting new regulations to intervene in digital markets, and this includes markets such as the EU, the U.S., and China.
 Some jurisdictions also allow competitors or consumers to assert claims of anti-competitive conduct.
-U.S. federal and state antitrust authorities have previously brought enforcement actions and continue to scrutinize our business.
+U.S. and foreign antitrust authorities have previously brought enforcement actions and continue to scrutinize our business.

-For example, the European Commission ("the Commission") closely scrutinizes the design of high-volume Microsoft products and the terms on which we make certain technologies used in these products, such as file formats, programming interfaces, and protocols, available to other companies.
-Flagship product releases such as Windows can receive significant scrutiny under EU or other competition laws.
+For example, the European Commission ("the Commission") has designated Windows and LinkedIn as core platform services subject to obligations under the EU Digital Markets Act, which prohibits certain self-preferencing behaviors and places limitations on certain data use among other obligations.
+The Commission also continues to closely scrutinize the design of high-volume Microsoft products and the terms on which we make certain technologies used in these products, such as file formats, programming interfaces, and protocols, available to other companies.
+Flagship product releases such as Microsoft 365 and Windows can receive significant scrutiny under EU or other competition laws.